sairamreddy77/Devops_assignment_2/README.md

 ### Application Configuration

-The Flask application runs on port `8000` by default.
+The Streamlit application runs on port `8000` by default.
 You can modify this in:

 - `Dockerfile`: `EXPOSE` directive
 - `k8s/deployment.yaml`: `containerPort`